 Planning for IMRT is complex and generally takes 2-5 days.
 Planning may include:

 - Physical exam

-Coming in one or more times for imaging tests to identify exactly where the radiation beams will be focused.
+Imaging tests to identify exactly where the radiation beams will be focused.
 Some tests may use contrast material to highlight structures.
 These may include:

 - Marking the locations on the skin where the radiation will be focused to guide the therapist